Angie Kang

 3. Interactive video

-4. Products in video
+4. Products in video to purchase

 We explored additional features to go the extra mile for Walmart, working in Adobe XD to create wireframes.